-- 1. The multiple between the lowest paid (full time equivalent) employee and the Chief Executive is 1:8.78 (compared to 1:8.97 last year) - 2.
-The multiple between the lowest paid employee and mean average chief officer is 1:5.40 (previous year 1:5.89)

-3. The multiple between the median (average) full time equivalent employee and the Chief Executive is 1:7.51 (previous year 1:7.72)
+- 1. The multiple between the lowest paid (full time equivalent) employee and the Chief Executive is 1:8:20 (compared to 1:8.78 last year) - 2.
+The multiple between the lowest paid employee and mean average Chief Officer is 1:5:60 (previous year 1:5.40) - 3.
+The multiple between the median (average) full time equivalent employee and the Chief Executive is 1:7:18 (previous year 1:7.51)

-(based on payroll data January 2018)
+(based on a payroll extract taken on 4 January 2019)

-The interim Hutton Fair Pay Report noted that most top to bottom pay multiples in the public sector are in the region of 1:8.1 to 1: 12.1.
-The multiples in Flintshire are therefore well within this notional range.
+The interim Hutton Fair Pay Report noted that most 'top to bottom' pay multiples in the public sector are in the region of 1:8.1 to 1: 12.1.
+The multiples in Flintshire are therefore well within this notional range and are showing a reducing pay range between 'top and bottom' year on year.